-If you have an existing customer base and have those customer’s e-mails, you can bypass social media and speak to your customers directly via an e-mail newsletter.
-There are lots of free or inexpensive email marketing platforms that can help walk you through the process.
+If you have an existing customer base and have those customer’s e-mails in an email marketing platform, you can bypass social networks and speak to your customers directly via an e-mail list newsletter.
+There are lots of free or inexpensive email list and email marketing platforms that can help walk you through the process.

 #3.
 Printed magazines

-Some industries have existing magazines you can promote your work in, such as regional lifestyle, wedding or travel magazines.
+Some industries have existing printed magazines you can promote your work in, such as regional lifestyle, wedding photographer, or travel magazines.
 You could pay for an advertisement or develop a relationship with a writer to provide imagery for a feature.
 That way, your images, and name are being seen without costing your anything!

 A newborn photographer I know and love creates her own magazine each quarter.
 They feature her images and helpful tips for expecting and new moms.
-She mails the magazines to doctor’s offices, doulas and midwives to give to their clients.
+She mails the magazines to doctor’s offices, doulas, and midwives to give to their clients.
 She also distributes them at boutiques and her local library and coffee shop.

 #4.
-Network, network, network
+Network, Network, Network

 Join a service organization like Kiwanis, Lions Club, Rotary Club or the League of Women Voters.
 Attend local functions and introduce yourself to people.
 Be seen, physically, in your community, not just online.

 #5.
-Volunteer for projects
+Volunteer for Projects

-Find an organization or business in your community with a real need for photography and volunteer your services.
-Offer to provide them with images they can use to promote their cause in exchange for promoting your business.
+Find an organization or business in your community with a real need for photography work and volunteer your services.
+Offer to provide them with images they can use to sell their cause in exchange for promoting your business.

 Shoot images for other entrepreneurs looking to get their business launched.
 Document jobs for the volunteer fire department.
 Provide images for a public health campaign.
 There are so many opportunities just waiting for someone with passion and skills!

-You can still blog and share your experience as a photographer without needing social media.
-Keep writing content, using relevant keywords to maximize your website SEO.
+You can still blog and share your experience as a photographer without needing any social network.
+Make sure you keep writing content, using relevant keywords in your blog to maximize your website SEO.

 #7.
 Sponsor Events